 Face analysis is also used for performing mutual gaze following and joint attention actions.
 Joint attention is the ability of coordination of a common point of reference with the communicating party.
 This skill is investigated in [15] for interaction with a robot, and in [16] for interaction with a virtual agent.
-Gaze direction is important in face-mediated affect, as direct gaze communicates threat or friendliness and plays a role in the expression of joy and anger, whereas averted gaze facilitates avoidance-oriented expressions like fear and sadness [17].

 One aspect of faces that received attention recently is the stereotypical judgments people base on face images.
 The appearance of a face can invoke (in an unjustified way) feelings of trust, warmth, confidence, etc. Alexander Todorov and his colleagues did an experiment in 2004, where they presented subjects with photographs of US general election candidates, for brief periods of time.
-From the ensuing competence judgments, they were able to predict election results with accuracy close to 70% [18].
-A more extensive study on facial appearance and voting was reported in [19].
+From the ensuing competence judgments, they were able to predict election results with accuracy close to 70% [17].
+A more extensive study on facial appearance and voting was reported in [18].
 These findings demonstrate that facial appearance can act as a strong social signal, and even though the stereotypical judgments based on facial appearance do not have an objective basis (i.e. competent people do not necessarily look competent), they can be used to predict people's responses to them.